kathylopez97/code-quiz/README.md

 ```
 ## Description

-- My motivation was to use my coding skills I learned in class.
+- My motivation was to use my coding skills I learned in class in CSS, Javascript, and HTML.
 - I researched how to stay organized in javascript.
 - Also, create a visual reference of a well-adapted and creative code quiz.